KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Going Further.md

 }
 ```

 You can use any of these options as you see fit.
-KeyboardKit itself use init injection since that makes it more obvious what dependencies the various library views have.
+KeyboardKit itself use init injection since that makes dependencies more explicit.

-## Accessing a service
+## How to access a service

 Unlike contexts, services can not be resolved using environment objects.
 You must instead inject any services you want to use into the views you want to use it in: